- About ME

 - Usually a one time work (10-12 week) assignment, often in the summer

-- Typically doesn't interfere with classes due to timing, but less training is given because of this
+- Typically doesn't interfere with classes due to timing, but less training is given due to this

-- The position can be paid or unpaid, full or part-time, depending on the employer
+- Depending on the employer, the position can be paid or unpaid, full or part-time

 - Internships are usually limited to one area of responsibility

-- Traditionally three work terms alternated with school terms, resulting in a 5 year degree program
+- Traditionally, 3 work terms alternated with school terms, resulting in a 5-year degree program

 Gateway to a Career: Engineering Career Resource Center (ECRC)

 The College of Engineering is home to the Engineering Career Resource Center.
-The ECRC provides services for students who are looking for full-time employment, internships, or co-ops.
+The ECRC provides services for students who are looking for full-time and part-time employment, internships, or co-ops.
 They are responsible for:

-- Providing assistance on how to find internship, co-op, and career opportunities
+- Providing assistance to locate internship, co-op, and career opportunities

 - Maintaining the CoE job posting and recruiting system, ENGenius.Jobs